balanced/balanced.github.com/_posts/2013-06-14-getting-started-with-ember.js.md

 ## Resources

 [Ember Guides](http://emberjs.com/guides/) - The official starting point for Ember.
 Read it once, digest a bit, then I'd advise scanning it again.
 Many topics make more sense when you understand the whole system a bit better.
-Also, ignore the warnings about the 'Understanding Ember.js' section being for experts only; it answered a bunch of questions for me.
+Also, ignore the warnings about the 'Understanding Ember.js' section being for experts only; definitely start digging in -- it answered a bunch of questions for me.

 [Ember API Docs](http://emberjs.com/api/) - Very well written and chock full of sample code.